How to Remove a Table (Table Formatting) in Excel

-This tutorial will demonstrate how to remove a table or table formatting in Excel.
+This tutorial demonstrates how to remove a table or table formatting in Excel.

 Clear Formatting From an Excel Table

-If we import our data into Excel, or link to a database, the data will come into Excel automatically formatted as a table.
-Alternatively, if you create a table from a range of data, the data will also automatically be formatted by Excel.
+If you import data into Excel, or link to a database, the data comes into Excel automatically formatted as a table.
+Alternatively, if you create a table from a range of data, Excel also automatically formats the data.

-1. To clear the format from the table, highlight or click in the table you wish to remove the formatting from.
+- To clear formatting from the table, highlight or click in the table you wish to remove the formatting from.

-2. In the Ribbon, select Table Design > Table Styles and then click on the little down arrow at the bottom right hand corner of the group.
+- In the Ribbon, select Table Design > Table Styles and then click on the little down arrow at the bottom right-hand corner of the group.

-Note that the Table Design tab of the ribbon is a contextual tab and will only be visible when you are clicked in an Excel data table.
+Note that the Table Design tab of the Ribbon is a contextual tab and is only visible when you are clicked in an Excel data table.

-The formatting will be removed, but the data is still retained as a table.
-The Table Design tab of the ribbon will still be visible.
+The formatting is removed, but the data is still retained as a table.
+The Table Design tab of the Ribbon is still visible.

-To convert the Excel table to an ordinary range of cells, we need to convert the table to a range.
+To convert the Excel table to an ordinary range of cells, follow these steps:

 Alternatively, right-click somewhere in your table, and then select Table > Convert to Range.

-The Table Design tab in the Ribbon will no longer be visible when clicked in the set of data.
+The Table Design tab in the Ribbon is no longer visible when clicked in the set of data.

 Removing Formatting From a Range

-If we convert a formatted table to a range, the formatting will remain.
+If you convert a formatted table to a range, the formatting remains.

-All the formatting will then be removed from the range of data.
+All the formatting is removed from the range of data.